 Informal activities that require the investment of time, talent and skill.
 We want the community to feel a sense of ownership, therefore RCS will coordinate events like "Earth Day" for the beautification of the exterior of the school and other school beautification projects to prepare the interior of the school's classrooms, halls, office etc. RCS will build engaging partnerships between the families and school that strengthen support for student learning by engaging parents in the life of our school.
 Through the efforts of our Parent Ambassador we expect to have a solid core of parent volunteers to represent parent interest through various ways that will be determined between the Board, School Leader and the Parent Ambassador.
-Ridgeview Charter School - The mission of Ridgeview Charter School is to provide K-8 students with a global perspective so they are prepared to compete in the college market.
-RCS will create an environment that values and appreciates differences and prepares our students to participate and thrive in an increasingly integrated world.
 Additionally, parents will support student learning through participation in school governance, leadership opportunities, School Advisory Team, PTA/PTO, and classroom and school volunteers.
 RCS will also create an opportunity for a "Grand-Friends" group to organize.
-Grand-Friends will include the Grand Parents of students and other senior friends who can volunteer time in the Additionally, RCS will seek nurture school. to partnerships and relationships with other area charter schools and non-profit organizations committed tostudent learning by sharing information, expertise and talent as a means of fostering mutual support.
+Grand-Friends will include the Grand Parents of students and other senior friends who can volunteer time in the Additionally, RCS will seek to nurture partnerships relationships with other area charter schools and non-profit organizations committed tostudent learning by sharing information, expertise and talent as a means of fostering mutual support.